dougie996/M1N1MaraX_MQTT/README.md

 As soon the coffee brewing sequence is started, der Steam Temperature display is replaced by a shot timer, counting seconds up and a filling up Coffeecup is shown on the left, together wit the Heat Exchanger Temperature.
 After brewing sequencehas ended, display returns to idle Mode.

-3) The following parameter are sent wie WiFi to a connected MQTT Server
+3) The following parameters are sent via WiFi to a connected MQTT Server

       1. Software Version and Mode of Operation
       2. Steam Temp